Analyze Data with AI

 This example shows how to build an AI-powered data analyst that automatically generates insights and visualizations from CSV data using Daytona’s secure sandbox environment.

 What we’ll build: A system that analyzes a vehicle valuation dataset, identifies price relation to manufacturing year, and generates professional visualizations - all through natural language prompts to Claude.
+The system uses an agentic loop that allows Claude to iteratively refine the code based on execution results.

 1. Project Setup